yuchia0221/Parallel-LU-Decomposition/README.md

 Makefile:

 > a Makefile that includes recipes for building and running your program.
-Note: this command will only work on the login node displaying using X11

 ```bash
 make        # builds your code